What Your AI Card Grade Means: Understanding Your Results

 Different card types have different grading characteristics:

 Ready to understand your cards better?
-Sign up for CardGrade.io and get 3 free grading credits.
+Start your free CardGrade.io trial — 3 credits to get started.
 Upload a card, explore the detailed grade report, and use this guide to interpret every score and sub-grade.

 Whether you are pre-screening before a PSA submission, evaluating a potential purchase, or simply curious about your collection's condition, your AI grade report gives you the data you need to make confident decisions.